guest271314/banned/README.md

 # The Algorithm Did It

-<h4>Do individuals who run sites and organizations and who also impose account bans and user suspensions cite an algorithm as the reason for the ban or account suspension?</h4>
+<h4>Do individuals who operate and maintain sites and organizations and who also impose account bans and user suspensions cite an algorithm as the reason for the ban or account suspension?</h4>

 - StackExchange: <b>Yes</b>
 - Twitter: <b>Unknown.
 Could be both algorithm and undisclosed humans.</b> Am not sure if a natural human being reads emails appealing an account suspension.
 Asked Twitter if an actual human being was reading the email, received no reply.

 # Show me your papers
-<h4>Do individuals who run sites and organizations and who also impose account bans and user suspensions ask you to email them a copy of a state issued identification, or a "real name" is required to join their organization, or to proceed with an appeal - even where no such state issued identification or "real name" was required to become a member of the organization or create a user account and the site does not disclose exactly what they would do with such a copy of a state issued document?</h4>
+<h4>Do individuals who operate and maintain sites and organizations and who also impose account bans and user suspensions ask you to email them a copy of a state issued identification, or a "real name" is required to join their organization, or to proceed with an appeal - even where no such state issued identification or "real name" was required to become a member of the organization or create a user account or file a bug report, and the site does not disclose exactly what they would do with such a copy of a state issued document?</h4>

 - Twitter: <b>Yes.</b>
 - W3C: <b>Yes.</b>